scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

    - Implemented full troubleshooting guide with user documentation
    - Added image placeholders with responsive styling
    - Created a function to fix image paths for Next.js public directory
+   - Added a table of contents with anchor links for easy navigation between sections

 3. Created a public/images directory to store troubleshooting guide images
    - Added a README file with instructions on placing the images